Estonia Crypto Tax 2

 Standard VAT 22% Standard rate for most goods and services.

-Reduced VAT 9% Applies to certain categories of goods and services, e.g. books, medicines.
+Reduced VAT 9% Applies to certain categories of goods and services, e.g., books, medicines, and some food products.

-Corporate income tax 0% on retained earnings No annual income tax is levied, the tax rate is applied to distributed profits.
+Corporate income tax 0% on retained earnings No tax is levied on retained earnings; corporate income tax is applied only to distributed profits (e.g., dividends).

-Social tax 33% Paid by employers on behalf of their employees.
+Social tax 33% Paid by employers on behalf of their employees, covering health insurance and pension contributions.

-Tax on dividend distribution 20/80 of the amount payable Applies to distributable profits paid to shareholders.
+Tax on dividend distribution 20% (or 80% of the gross amount) Applies to distributed profits (dividends) paid to shareholders.
+The tax rate is based on the gross dividend amount.

 Also, lawyers from Regulated United Europe provide legal support for crypto projects and help with adaptation to MICA regulations.